BackstagecrewIS/tictactoe/README.md

 The information should be grouped by;

 * The main page contains the game and control buttons.
+The scores and all controls are all on the main page.
-* Instructions are on a separate pop-up which is accessed by pressing the instructions button.
+* Instructions are on a modal which is accessed by pressing the instructions button.
+This pops up over the game screen and disappears when closed.

 ### The skeleton plane:
 **How will our information be represented, and how will the user navigate to the information and the features?**